 Baked French Toast Recipe

-Turn any brisk winter morning into a toasty time with some oven baked French toast.
-Your child can measure and mix his way through this simple recipe and treat the whole family to a special holiday morning breakfast!
+Our baked French toast recipe is particularly tasty on a chilly winter morning.
+Turn any brisk winter morning into a toasty time with an oven baked French toast recipe.
+Your child can measure and mix his way through this simple baked French toast recipe and treat the whole family to a special holiday morning breakfast!

 What you need: